canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 ### Branching

 Using the time machine analogy, **a branch is a separate timeline**.
-Changes in a timeline don’t interfere with changes other timelines.
+Changes in a timeline don’t interfere with changes in other timelines.
 Timelines are called **branches**.
 By convention, the main timeline is called **master**.

-> The master/slave methaphor is discouraged these days.
-Starting from [Git 2.28](https://github.blog/2020-07-27-highlights-from-git-2-28/#introducing-init-defaultbranch), when you run `git init`, Git will look for the configuration value `init.defaultBranch` to replace the hard-coded name.
+About the master convention, starting from [Git 2.28](https://github.blog/2020-07-27-highlights-from-git-2-28/#introducing-init-defaultbranch), when you run `git init`, Git will look for the configuration value `init.defaultBranch` to replace the hard-coded "master" name.
+Other alternatives for master are: main, primary or default.
+For existing repositories, you can follow [this Scott Hanselman post](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx) to rename your master branch.
->
-> For existing repositories, you can follow [this Scott Hanselman post](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx) to rename master to main.
->
-> Other alternatives for master are: main, primary or default.

-This is one the most awesome Git features.
+Branching is one the most awesome Git features.
 Git branches are lightweight and fast when compared to other VCS.

 ```bash
 # Create a new branch called testing